The Attingham Summer School 2023

 • To STIMULATE debate on problems relating to the conservation and presentation of the country house and its contents.

-In the Midlands a series of related houses will be examined: Hardwick Hall, unique amongst Elizabethan houses for its survival of late 16th-century decoration and contents; Bolsover Castle, a Jacobean masque setting frozen in stone; and, Chatsworth, where the collections and gardens of the Cavendishes and Dukes of Devonshires span more than four centuries.
-Other highlights include the superb collections and landscaped gardens at Boughton House – ‘the English Versailles’ – and Robert Adam’s crisp neo-Classical interior of Kedleston Hall.
+In the Midlands a series of related houses will be examined: Hardwick Hall, unique amongst Elizabethan houses for its survival of late 16th century decoration and contents; Bolsover Castle, a Jacobean masque setting frozen in stone and Chatsworth, where the collections and gardens of the Cavendishes and Dukes of Devonshires span more than four centuries.
+Other highlights include the superb collections and landscaped gardens at Boughton House – ‘the English Versailles’.

 Enrollment and Fees